Mary Fleming: Marriage to Maitland

+Marian Civil War

+When Mary was imprisoned at Lochleven Castle, Maitland and Mary Fleming sent her a gold jewel depicting the lion and mouse of Aesop's fable.
+This was a token alluding to the possibility of escape, and his continuing support for her, the mouse could free the lion by nibbling away the knots of the net.
+Mary wore the jewel at the castle and Marie Courcelles, one of her women provided a description and said it a gift from Fleming.
+Mary kept this jewel with her in England until her death.

-Mary Fleming and her husband were in Edinburgh Castle in 1573 when it was held by supporters of Mary, queen of Scots against an English army supporting the government of James VI of Scotland.
+Mary Fleming and her husband were in Edinburgh Castle in 1573 when it was held by supporters of Mary, Queen of Scots against an English army supporting the government of James VI of Scotland.
 She was captured with her husband when the castle surrendered on 28 May 1573.
 She was surrendered to Regent Morton and kept a prisoner in Robert Gourlay's House.
 Her husband was carried out of the castle on a litter because he was unable to stand or walk.
 He died at Leith on 9 June 1573 before his trial in the custody of William Drury.

 Mary Fleming wrote to William Cecil on 21 June imploring that the body of her husband, "which when alive has not been spared in her hieness service, may now after his death, receive no shame or ignominy".
 As a result, Queen Elizabeth asked Regent Morton to spare the body, which he did.

 On 29 June 1573, and again on 15 July, she was ordered to return a chain or necklace of rubies and diamonds in her possession that had belonged to Mary, queen of Scots.
 The piece had been a pledge for money lent to William Kirkcaldy of Grange, captain of Edinburgh Castle.
 The piece was described as "a chayn of rubeis with twelfth merkis of diamantis and rubeis and ane merk with twa rubys in 1578.